emberjs/core-notes/ember-cli/2017-03/march-31.md

 - creating a package that would unify error information across projects mentioned above, a.k.a `new BroccoliError(/*some args*/)`
 - some design work to make it nice
+- might be nice to follow a pattern similar to mocha assertions, where we attach more helpful properties onto errors, such as fullStack and humanized stack.
+That way we can provide both or either (depending on the UI)
 - profit?

 ### Global Add-ons

-- Needs an RFC
+- needs an RFC
-- Save global add-ons in user home folder (like `.ember-cli`)
+- save global add-ons in user home folder (like `.ember-cli`)
+- each global add-on likely needs to explicitly declare its CLI version compatibility through a semver constraint in the `package.json`.
+That way CLI could list all the global add-ons it can see and figure out which ones to load by comparing the constraints against its own version and potentially display a warning message that some global add-on wasn't loaded due to that.

 ### `lib-cli`